Log in

 Having my savings account at a different bank then my checking account meant—

-When unexpected house costs came up.
+When unexpected house costs come up.

 Creating a "House Account" helps you prepare for unexpected costs and helps you avoid paying high interest on credit cards.